curl/curl-www/README.md

 and files are only available on the real actual site, but should give you enough to let you load most HTML pages locally.

+## A local curl build

+The bootstrap script creates a `cvssource` entry in the web root directory.
+In that directory you should do an in-tree build of curl.
+This build renders a range of artifacts (documentation mostly) that the website build references.

+If you forget to do the curl build, building the website will fail due to missing files.

 ## Edit the web

 [Web editing guidelines](https://curl.se/web-editing.html)